lishamhlanga/census-app/README.md

 # Project 3 Python

-# SquirrelCensus
+# Employee Management System

   This CLI pthon project is all about the census data of squirrels for 2018 form the Central Park.
-The main purpose is to help users to analyse data better and easily.
+The main purpose is to help users to analyse data better and easily and maintain their employee details.

 # Features

 - Users will be able to view the following
    .
-Squirrels by location
+They will be able to create new employee details .
+Able to view the created employee
    .
-Squirrels by Colour
+They will be able to update the employees details . be able to get all the employee list
    .
-Total number of squirrels
+Update the details of the employee using the Id as a key .
+Remove the employee from the file as well
    .
-Add and dletec sqqirrels
+Error checking and alerts if user inputs wrong data

+# How it works
    .
-Nunmber of Squirrels tha
    .
-Users will be able to input data to the worksheeet .
-Error checking and alerts if user inputs wrong data .
-Able to move squirrels from one location to another
+   .
+   .
+   .
+   .
+   .
+   .
+   .
+   .
+   .
+   .
+   .
+   .

 # Code Verification